The Illegals Program

 - Put on a Bus: He retires from the KGB and returns to the USSR near the end of Season 5.

 - Reasonable Authority Figure: Tries very hard to be this, but Phillip no longer sees him as such.
 See Broken Pedestal.
+All things considered though, he comes across as far more reasonable than Claudia ever was.

 Claudia is the new KGB handler and contact for Phillip and Elizabeth Jennings, who generally get their orders through contact with Claudia.
 Unlike their previous handler, the Jennings do not trust her and have a combative relationship with her from the beginning.
 Claudia seems particularly ruthless in her approach to pulling the strings around Phillip and Elizabeth's missions, and Elizabeth occasionally goes over Claudia's head, breaking the chain of command to make sure Moscow is giving the orders that Claudia is handing down.